 Post medieval period spans the history of the Tudors, Stuarts, Georgians, and finally the Victorians.

-Up to this point in history coins were made by hammering metal between two dies, hence they are known as hammered coins.
-In the late 16th century, Elizabeth I introduced milled coinage and had all the circulating hammered coins withdrawn from circulation and melted down.
+Up to this point in history coins were made by hand hammering metal between two dies, hence they are known as hammered coins.
+During the 16th century, some milled coins were produced under Elizabeth I using a horse powered screw press at the Tower of London.
+These were of far higher quality than the hammered coins but met with distrust from the public and opposition from mint workers, leading to the experiment being abandoned.